vanilla-reforged/vmangos-docker/README.md

   - Collect ressource usage for database, mangos and realmd containers.

 - `./script/docker-resources/02-docker-resources-adjust.sh`
-  - Adjust ressource allocations in docker-compose.yml based on 7 day averages of the Data collected with `01-docker-resources-collect.sh` and **recompose (restart) vmangos-mangos, vmangos-realmd, vmanogs-database**.
+  - Adjusts ressource allocations in docker-compose.yml based on 7 day averages of the Data collected with `01-docker-resources-collect.sh` and restarts vmangos-mangos, vmangos-realmd and vmangos-database **through docker compose**.

 ### Faction Balancer (/script/faction-balancer/)